 1. Collection & Source Separation of Compost Feedstocks

 The first step in the composting cycle is the collection and source separation of feedstocks.
 Feedstocks are the raw materials in compost production.
 Most municipalities have curbside collection of grass clippings, trimmings from trees and shrubs, leaves and pine straw.
 Commercial composters are permitted to accept other compostable feedstocks such as food waste, manures, industrial by-products and biosolids.
-These feedstocks are separated at their generation point and contaminates like plastic, cans, glass, rocks and other metals are not compostable and should not be mixed into these feedstocks.
+These feedstocks are separated at their generation point and contaminates like plastic, glass, rocks, cans and other metals are not compostable and should not be mixed into these feedstocks.

 2. Feedstock Preparation

 Material arrives at the compost site and is sorted by feedstock type.
 Most yard waste and woody materials are considered high in carbon content.
 Often this material needs to be reduced in size to be useful in the composting process.
-Most all composting facilities grind and screen this feedstock so material sizes are consistent.
+Most composting facilities grind and screen this feedstock so material sizes are consistent.
 The larger bulkier material (2 inch plus in size) is used as a bulking agent to maintain the valuable airspace in a compost pile.
 The smaller particles are used as food for the aerobic microbes.
-This high carbon material is mix with materials that are high in nitrogen content at mix ratios of 2:1 or 3:1.
+This high carbon material is mixed with materials that are high in nitrogen content at mix ratios of 2:1 or 3:1.
 Composting is a lot like baking a cake you need to have the right recipe; the right mix of components and the right equipment to bake.
 This mix recipe is based on three components.
 One a Carbon to Nitrogen ration of 30:1.
 Two a final mix moisture of 50-60% and three enough pile porosity to maintain a minimum oxygen rating of 5% or higher.

 3. Active Composting

 There are many different methods used in composting.
 There’s the static pile, the passive aerated static pile, the positive aerated static pile, the negatively aerated static pile and the turned windrow method.
 The most common method used today is the turned windrow method.
 Mixed feedstock material is placed in long rows called windrows.
 It is then turned using a front-end loader or specialized turning equipment called a windrow turner.
 Turning both aerates and inverts the windrow to mix the microbial food source.
 High temperature microorganisms (thermophilic plus 113-167 degrees F) are found near the core of the windrow and medium temperature microorganisms (mesophilic 77-113 degrees F) are found just beyond this internal core.
 These bacterial microorganisms are the workers that break down the waste and turn it into plant available humus.
 Heat and water vapor are byproducts of the composting process.
 This is beneficial in killing weed seeds and the detrimental bacteria such as salmonella and fecal coliform.
-In-process monitoring is necessary during this phase of composting to insure process performance and environmental compliance.
+In-process monitoring is necessary during this phase of composting to ensure process performance and environmental compliance.
 Temperature, moisture and oxygen tests are conducted and recorded regularly.
 The active composting process takes between 60 to 90 days depending on pile conditions.

 4. Curing & Screening

 Pile temperatures will start to decline as the microbe’s breakdown their food sources and become less populated in the compost pile.
-This is the beginning of the curing stage phase of the composting process.
+This is the beginning of the curing stage of the composting process.
 Pile temperatures drop below 100 degrees F. Windrow or pile volume has now declined by 40-50% in size.
 The material looks darker in color and smells more like soil.
 Composite samples of curing compost are taken and tested for maturity based on respiration rate.
 Compost that passes this test is then screened based on end market use.
 Oversized screened material is then recycled back as a bulking agent in the front end of the feedstock preparation phase of the process.

 5. Quality Assurance